 Or as my dad says every time he steals a french fry, “You know what I learned in kindergarten?
 Sharing.”
 I write all of my articles with sharing in mind.
 I hope to provide useful, enjoyable resources on the themes I cover, that will lend themselves to a variety of uses in the future.
 Don’t hesitate to borrow a snippet of text, or even an entire post.
 And certainly feel encouraged to print and hang and share the graphics I create.
 I’m writing and creating these things for you, so run with them.

 If you link back, great.
 I’ll appreciate you.
 If you have a good reason not to, but still want to use my content, that’s fine, too (but I encourage you to provide some sort of context for your readers, because the nature of how I do what I do here is… well, different).
 For me, it’s the message that counts, not who it comes from.

 The big exception: it is not okay, unless previously discussed, to use my work for commercial purposes.
 I work countless hours with no pay to provide these resources for free, and I’ll expect the same of anyone who uses them.
 For example, please don’t print the graphics I’ve created and sell them without permission, and don’t include something I’ve created in book (ebook or otherwise) that you’re publishing for sale.
 Ask me about licensing first, pretty double super please.

 100% from Me to You

 Everything I write here is coming from my slant.
-And everything a guest author or contributor writes is coming from that person’s slant.
 I know that should go without saying, but I want to say it nonetheless.
 Objectivity in writing truly doesn’t exist, particularly not in writing as heavily-loaded as what you’ll find here.
 So know that I’ll be coloring these subjects and issues with my personal hue.
 If that’s for you, great.
 If not, then I completely understand.